Multiple biliary hamartomas

-However, in ~ 90% of cases an occasional hamartoma can be found containing a nodule or rim that is T1 isodense and T2 intermediate, of which ~ 90% will enhance.
-Hamartomas show no diffusion restriction on DWI sequences.
-2,8,10
+However, in ~90% of cases an occasional hamartoma can be found containing a mural nodule (fibrocollagenous stroma, see pathology) or rim (see above) that is T1 isodense and T2 intermediate, of which ~90% will enhance.
+Hamartomas show no diffusion restriction on DWI sequences 2,8,10.

 Treatment and prognosis

-It is named after Hans von Meyenburg who was a pathologist born in Dresden in 1887 and was the first to describe the pathology of biliary hamartomas in an article published in 1918 12.
-Biliary hamartomas to this day remain frequently referred to as von Meyenburg complexes.
+It is named after Hans von Meyenburg, pathologist born in Dresden in 1887, who first described the pathology of biliary hamartomas in an article published in 1918 12.
+Biliary hamartomas to this day remain frequently referred to as "von Meyenburg complexes".

 - 1. Chung EB.
 Multiple bile-duct hamartomas.
 Cancer.
 1970;26 (2): 287-96. - Pubmed citation